BirdByte/importantDates/README.md

 11. Scroll down to the code editor.
 Delete the contents.
 Copy and paste the contents from the **importantDates.py** file in Github into the editor
 12. Click **Save**

-### Step 4 - Update the Lambda Function
+### Step 4 - Update the Region
 1. Code line 23, update region, if necessary.
 If in the US changing this is not necessary. https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html
+2. Click **Save**

 ```python
 region_name="us-east-1"     #---- EDIT HERE, if necessary ------
 ```

+### Step 5 - Add your important dates

-2. Code line 33, add your important dates by editing and copy and pasting the example.
+1. Add your important dates by editing and copy and pasting the example.
 The event name, such as "Amy's Birthday" must be **unique**.
 The year is irrelevant.
+They do not have to be in chronological order, but it sure helps for maintaining your list.

 ```python
     # --- EDIT HERE - ADD YOUR IMPORTANT DATES -----